UMM-CSci/edsger/README.md

 ≣    <(3.24) Symmetry of ∨>
   a ∧ (b ∨ c)
 ```
 you need to type the expressions and rules in pseudo-clojure style.

+:warning: In the next version of edsger, the input format will be
+changed to look similar to the actual expression above.
 ```
 first box  : (and a (or c b))
 second box : (or a b)